Foamimi/Eldryn-Extended---HD-Quests/README.md

 # Last Steps

-You should have 4 plugins flagged as .esms.
+You should have 4 plugins flagged as .esms on the right side of MO2.
 Drag each one to BELOW **Skyrim Extended Cut - Saints and Seducers.esp**.

 ![Image 1.2](https://i.imgur.com/FFdzIEN.png)